NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Motion Transfer Test

-The Helix Midnight Elite has a moderate level of motion transfer.
-In our tests, we measured 10.21 m/s² of acceleration range.
-This is 2.37 m/s² more motion than the average of 7.84 m/s².
-The level of motion was about where I expected it to be.
+The Helix Midnight Elite has a very low level of motion transfer.
+During our tests, we measured a total acceleration range of 6.84 m/s².
+This is 21% less motion transfer than the average of 8.71 m/s².

 Max.
 Acceleration